TechieVats/Assessment/README.md

 1. BNZ UI Automation
-   Test scenarios has been mentioned in the feature file named Bnz.feature, implementation for the same in available in WeatherAPI: src/test/java/stepdefinition/BnzClient.java path for feature file : src/test/resources/features/Bnz.feature Browser independent- It can work on any browser- currently working functionality has been coded.
+   Test scenarios has been mentioned in the feature file named Bnz.feature, implementation for the same is available in: src/test/java/stepdefinition/BnzClient.java path for feature file : src/test/resources/features/Bnz.feature Browser independent- It can work on any browser- currently working functionality has been coded.
    How to change browser? - Go to Environment.properties files -> Browser=Chrome.